bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 generate the JSON described above.
 In the Python Bokeh library, this is accomplished at the lowest level by exposing a set of "model" classes that exactly mirror the set of BokehJS Models that are created in the browser.
-These python model classes know how to validate their content and attributes, and also how to serialize themselves to JSON.
+These Python model classes know how to validate their content and attributes, and also how to serialize themselves to JSON.
 All of these low level models live in the **low-level** |bokeh.models| interface.
 Most of the models are very simple, usually consisting of a few property